News from Engage, the Momentum Blog:

 Are you an immigrant who wants to work in your professional field in Canada?

-Momentum, in partnership with the Immigrant Access Fund Society, can provide a micro loan to help you pay for the costs of your Canadian accreditation, training or upgrading.
+Momentum can help you access an Immigrant Access Fund micro loan to help you pay for the costs of your Canadian accreditation, training or upgrading.

 Micro loans are available for skilled workers as well as professionals.